wesleywerner/eureka-docs/source/basics/index.rst

 Vertices
 --------

-Vertices are the joins between Linedefs and the corners between walls.
+Vertices are the joins between Lines, and the corners between walls.

 * Press :kbd:`v` in the 2D view to enter Vertices edit mode
-* :kbd:`LMB` while hovering over a Linedef inserts a single vertice at the cursor position
+* :kbd:`LMB` while hovering over a Linedef inserts a single vertex at the cursor position
-* :kbd:`RMB` inserts a vertice in **line drawing** mode, keep adding vertices with :kbd:`RMB` until you close the polygon
+* :kbd:`RMB` inserts a vertex in **line drawing** mode, keep adding vertices with :kbd:`RMB` until you close the polygon

 .. image:: vertices.png

 Linedefs
 --------

-Linedefs define the areas in a map.
-Every linedef is between two vertices.
-Linedefs divide the map into sectors, and thet are also used to trigger actions.
+Linedefs divide the map into sectors, and they are also used to trigger actions.

 Press :kbd:`l` in the 2D view to enter Linedef edit mode.